arendsee/rmonad/README.md

 ## rmonad v0.2.0 goals

-Here are my goals for the v0.2.0 release.

- - [x] Add optional docstrings to anonymous functions

- - [ ] Cleanup the bind function (it is a bloated mess)

- - [ ] Extend test coverage to near 100%
+The coming Rmonad v0.2.0 should have:

- - [ ] Benchmark rmonad, speed it up as much as is reasonable
+ - [ ] Cleaner code

- - [ ] Improve documentation
+ - [ ] Better vignettes and documentation

-   - [ ] Detailed documentation for each infix operator
+   - [ ] Detailed documentation for all infix operators

- - [ ] Better examples (my current examples are highly contrived)

    - [ ] A monad theory vignette

    - [x] One of two detailed case study vignettes

-   - [ ] Improved examples in the introduction vignette and README

- - [ ] Reimplement the underlying graph structure with igraph (or some similar dedicated graph library).
-This is a major task.
-Currently `rmonad` builds directed graphs, but can do little with them.
-This should allow:
+ - [x] optional docstrings for bound functions

-   - [x] Plotting of the function graph
+ - [x] optional metadata in function preambles

+ - [x] generic plot functions that support nested pipelines

-   - [ ] Faster, more elegant traversal algorithms
+ - [ ] a more elegant data structure for representing the workflow graph

-   - [ ] Preserve all operations in the graph, even those that were not run or that trail after failed states.
+   - [ ] preserve all operations, even those not run

-   - [ ] Check for infinite loops
+   - [ ] check for infinite loops

- - [ ] Functions for converting the pipeline data structure into an Rmd.
-There are a lot of details to work out here.
+ - [x] functions for converting the pipeline data structure into an Rmd

-   - [ ] Set docstring to caption if the chunk emits a graph
+ - [ ] a system for persistant caching of results

-   - [x] Else make it a block of text underneath the chunk (or something)

-   - [ ] ...

- - [ ] Add some system for caching, a global option perhaps
+ - [ ] a system for job submission

- - [ ] Add some system for job submission.
-The monad controls evaluation, it should be possible to just swap out the evaluation function inside the bind function to evaluate in a different setting (e.g. a cluster).
-But I have little experience in this area.

- - [x] Add a system parameterizing individual chunks.
-A modification of the current docstring system, but with a list, instead of a string.
-This could specify a function for caching, or runtime environment, or arguments to pass on to knitr.